Tech-Ajay/ole_math_keyboard/README.md

-## Math Keyboard Developed by Ajay N and Arshad Zanin.
+## Math Keyboard Developed by Ajay N

 `math_keyboard` is a  package that allows editing math expressions using a typeset input